jayarray/linux-commands-async/README.md

 		* stderr: ```string```
 		* exitCode: ```int```
 		*
-<i>NOTE: This will only update any items in dest if any changes were made in src.</i>
+NOTE: This will only update any items in dest if any changes were made in src.

 * **match(user, host, src, dest)**
 	* user: ```string```